jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     >
     > You may achieve a perfect 100% compliance score with no deviations depending on the status of your allocated server.

-## Task 2 -- Checking group firmware deviations
+## Step 2 - Checking group firmware deviations

 Before updating the server firmware, you can examine any deviations in firmware components from your group's established baseline.
 This step